NeoTokyo (video game): Reception

 NeoTokyo was featured in the "Mod World" section of the September 2009 issue of Game Informer.
 The game has also been featured on gaming website Kotaku, where it was stated that the game "looks completely amazing."
+Bitmob called it a great mod and one of the best tactical shooters of 2009.
+Rock Paper Shotgun wrote: "For all its loveliness, it still another Counter-Strike-ish mod.
+It's competently CS-ish, sure, but I'm not much of a CS fan and its additions tended to confuse rather than enhance the experience."

 It won second place for the 2008 Upcoming Mod of the Year Award.
 In February 2010, NeoTokyo placed third in Mod DB's competition for mod of the year.

 In August 2012, Glasseater, the lead tester for NeoTokyo, placed an entry for the game in the Steam Greenlight.
 The game quickly became popular, ranking among the top 15 games on Greenlight.
 The following October, the game was approved, eventually seeing release on the Steam platform on 4 July 2014.

-Since its Steam release, NeoTokyo's player counts have declined drastically.
+Since its Steam release, NeoTokyo's player count declined drastically due to a lack of servers to support the influx of players.
 Besides during semi-organized events on Friday each week, the game servers are generally empty.
+From 2020 onwards, the community has hosted biannual tournaments: "Winter Warzone" - The five vs five format at the start of the year, and "Summer Skirmish" - the three vs three format in the middle of the year.
+These events are broadcast on the community's twitch.tv channel, recordings of which are archived on the community's youtube channel.

 Reimplementation

-In July 2019, Neotokyo community leader Rain began work on an open-source reimplementation of Neotokyo in the Source 2013 engine.
-This project is currently being worked on, and is funded through a Patreon.
-The goal of the project is to allow the community to maintain and expand the game despite the absence of the original development team, rather than to create an actual sequel.
-However, its status now remains unknown.
+In July 2019, Neotokyo community leader Rain began work on an open-source reimplementation of Neotokyo in the Source 2013 engine funded via Patreon.
+The project aimed to create a version of the game which could be independently maintained and expanded by the community in absence of the original development team, as opposed to creating a full sequel.
+The project was put on hold by Rain indefinitely.

+As of January 16, 2025, development has restarted as Neotokyo;Rebuild, as a fork of the previous reimplementation.
+The current goal of the project is to achieve parity with the vanilla version of the game while resolving its major issues.
+The project is no longer funded via Patreon.